 Kuluoz: a New Delivery Man for This Year's Scamware

 Variants of Kuluoz have been reported since mid-2012, with different varieties of Kuluoz being dedicated to installing different types of PC threats.
 Many variants, such as TrojanDownloader:Win32/Kuluoz.A and TrojanDownloader:Win32/Kuluoz.B, will automatically initiate contact with a variety of both malicious and mundane sites (such as Google and Twitter), with the latter being included to conceal their harmful traffic requests.
 After contacting their C&C servers, Kuluoz Trojans will receive instructions that tell them which files to download and install – including scamware like Win Disk, Win HDD, S.M.A.R.T.
 Check, Security Shield 2012 and Winweb Security.
+These rogue defraggers and security programs offer up fake system information about various forms of damage or PC threats, but SpywareRemove.com malware researchers emphasize the fact that these warnings are wholly fake.

 Some versions of Kuluoz have also been found to utilize spyware-based attacks.
 SpywareRemove.com malware analysts have indicated that current versions of Kuluoz can use two distinct methods for stealing private information: